-The interview will be conducted in person and the areas which it will explore will include suitability to work with children.
+The interview will be conducted in person, except in rare cases where the candidate may be based overseas, in which case it will be conducted by Skype or telephone.
+In all cases, the areas which the interview will explore will include suitability to work with children.